colingorrie/flask-boilerplate/README.md

 ## Frontend

 This is designed to work alongside [vuejs-boilerplate](https://github.com/colingorrie/vuejs-boilerplate).
+The file output by your frontend build system should be `/boilerplate/static/js/app.js`.

+API endpoints are available under `/api/v1.0/`.